Kareem Abdul-Jabbar Rookie Cards

 - Inducted into the NBA Hall of Fame in 1995

-Do you want to add a 1969 Lew Alcindor (Kareem Abdul-Jabbar) rookie to your collection?
+Do you want to add a 1969-70 Topps Kareem Abdul-Jabbar rookie to your collection?
 If so, we recommend starting your search on eBay – the world’s #1 card trading place.
 Even if you’re not planning to buy one just yet, it’s fun to look at all the great cards currently for sale.

 Want Kareem Abdul-Jabbar merch?

-Amazon.com is the world largest ecommerce market place.
+Amazon.com is the world’s largest eCommerce marketplace.
 They have Kareem Abdul-Jabbar books, memorabilia, and so much more.
 See what you can find today.